Prop Firm Review

 Verdict for EA traders

 I rate FundedNext 4 out of 5 for EA traders.
 The up-to-95% profit split at the top tier is the most aggressive I have seen in this space, and static drawdown on the Stellar model keeps your room predictable.
 I recommend FundedNext if you want fast payouts, a high profit share, and you do not rely on HFT or tick scalping.
-Pick the Express model if your EA trades around news.
+If your EA trades around news, add a news filter before the funded phase: profit made within 5 minutes of high-impact events only counts for 40 percent there.

 0xRoyNL, Founder of EAFunded.com